andrewdalpino/CAFA5/README.md

 ## Splits

 We provide a 90/10 `train` and `test` split for your convenience.
-The splits were determined using a stratified approach which assigns cluster numbers to sequences based on their terms embedding.
+The splits were determined using a stratified approach which assigns cluster numbers to sequences based on their terms embeddings.
 Accordingly, we expect that each split is a faithful representation of GO term distribution of the full set.

 ## Example Usages